 Coreopsis – Tickseed

-GENERAL.
-They are of easiest culture, but prefer sunlight and rich, damp soil.
-The flowers must be kept picked in order to insure a long blooming period.
+They are of easiest culture but prefer sunlight and rich, damp soil.
+The flowers must be kept picked in order to ensure a long blooming period.
 If planted on the north side, they should have slight Winter protection, such as coarse straw or Pine boughs.

 They are propagated by seeds and division of the plants.
 If the seeds are sown very early, the plants will bloom the first year, but if they are planted in July or August, the plants will bloom the succeeding year.
 Seeds should be sown every year since the older plants tend to get woody and do not bloom as well.